microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

  - MG Annotation (metagenome annotation)
  - MetaMAGs (binning of population genomes to generate metagenome-assembled genomes)

-More information on these workflows is available in the [documentation](/Users/kli/Documents/NMDC/docs/pullers/workflow_docs/metagenome_workflow_overview/docs/index.rst).
+More information on these metagenomic workflows is available in the [workflow documentation](../../../../pullers/workflow_docs/metagenome_workflow_overview/docs/index.rst).

 ### Running the full metagenomic workflow